Salma-Khorshed/Import_aws_Services_by_Terraform/README.md

-# Import_aws_Services_by_Terraform

-AWS Infrastructure - Terraform Import Project
+# AWS Infrastructure - Terraform Import Project
 Overview
 This project contains Terraform configurations for managing existing AWS infrastructure that has been imported from an AWS account.
 The infrastructure includes VPC networking, IAM resources, S3 buckets, and security groups.
+All resources were imported from a live AWS environment using the terraform import command.
 Project Structure
 .
 ├── main.tf                 # Main Terraform configuration and module calls